PrachTecha/PrachTecha/README.md

-- 👋 Hi, I’m Prach Techameena
+- 👋 Hi, I’m Prach Techameena!
+I go by Pax
 - 👀 I’m interested in computational neuroscience, scRNA-seq, and spatial transcriptomics
 - 🌱 I’m currently learning methods to integrate scRNA-seq and ST for the technique deconvolution
 - 💞️ I’m looking to collaborate on projects involve the mentioned techniques